ngokhoa1202/cs-note/software-engineering/software-architecture/design/design-pattern/fundamentals/structural-pattern/Facade pattern.md

-#design-pattern  #oop #software-engineering #software-architecture #structural-pattern
+#design-pattern  #object-oriented-programming #software-engineering #software-architecture #structural-pattern

 - Facade means the ==frontage== of a building $\implies$ deals with client and hides complex implementation.
 # Purpose